 The form also includes a section where the parents can register for direct deposit of the Canada Child Tax Benefit, Universal Child Care Benefit and GST/HST credit from the Canada Revenue Agency.

-The forms Declaration of Birth and Application for Simplified Access to Birth-related Government Programs and Services are provided to parents by the hospital or birthing house when the child is born.
+The Application for Simplified Access to Birth-related Government Programs and Services is accessible through the online electronic declaration of birth service and appended to the paper Declaration of Birth provided to parents by the hospital or birthing house when the child is born.

 If parents do not complete the sections in the form concerning the Canada Revenue Agency, Service Canada and Aboriginal Affairs and Northern Development Canada, they must send applications to these organizations themselves and provide the required documents.